Wildfire smoke tracker: Where the air pollution is headed next

 The fires in Quebec province started this weekend and blazes in Nova Scotia, on the Atlantic Coast, began last month.

 A storm system off Canada’s east coast is pushing the smoke south over the United States.
 This weather pattern is expected to continue until at least the weekend.

+The National Weather Service said that while the wildfires in Canada remain “large, uncontained, and active, they will likely continue to generate smoke”.

+“So in the next week or two at the very least, a lot will be determined by the wind direction and where that causes the smoke to spread,” the agency added.

 This article is being updated